Nelson Ogunshakin: FIDIC

 Ogunshakin has led the global expansion of FIDIC business operations by established FIDIC businesses in Geneva, Switzerland, and in Beijing, China.
+Ogunshakin's introduction of "FIDIC accreditation courses" was met with criticism due to young construction professionals gaining this accreditation quickly.

 Other roles

+In October 2012, Ogunshakin became co-chair of the National Infrastructure Plan Strategic Engagement Forum, providing strategic direction to the execution of the £350 billion plan, working in collaboration with the then Chief Secretary to the Treasury, Rt Hon Danny Alexander MP and Chief Commercial Secretary to the Treasury, Lord Deighton KBE.

+In October 2014, Ogunshakin was appointed to the London Infrastructure Delivery Board by the GLA.

+In September 2016, Ogunshakin was appointed to the Transport for London (TfL) board by the Mayor of London, Sadiq Khan, on an initial four-year tenure and then extended to 2024.
 In June 2018, Ogunshakin was appointed to the board of Crossrail Limited.
-In September 2016, Ogunshakin was appointed to the Transport for London (TfL) board by the Mayor of London, Sadiq Khan, on an initial four-year tenure and then extended to 2024.

-Ogunshakin is the Vice Chair of the TfL Programmed and Investment Committee, member of the Audit & Assurance Committee and the Elizabeth Line Committee responsible for commissioning and onboarding the £18 billion Cross Rail investment project into the London Underground operational asset portfolio.
+Ogunshakin is the Chair of the TfL Programmed and Investment Committee (PIC), member of the Audit & Assurance Committee and the Elizabeth Line Committee responsible for commissioning and onboarding the £18 billion Cross Rail investment project into the London Underground operational asset portfolio.

-In October 2014, Ogunshakin was appointed to the London Infrastructure Delivery Board by the GLA.
-In October 2012, Ogunshakin became co-chair of the National Infrastructure Plan Strategic Engagement Forum, providing strategic direction to the execution of the £350 billion plan, working in collaboration with the then Chief Secretary to the Treasury, Rt Hon Danny Alexander MP and Chief Commercial Secretary to the Treasury, Lord Deighton KBE.

 Ogunshakin has also held a number of non-executive roles on the boards of construction/engineering related companies and organisations.
 He is currently chair of the investment committee at ARIM-Harith, responsible for £250 million worth of investments in West Africa.
 He was also chair of Thomas Telford Ltd, the commercial arm of the Institution of Civil Engineers (ICE), board member at construction firm, Deal Pride and trustee roles at engineering charities Engineering UK and Engineers Against Poverty (EAP).

 In 2021, Ogunshakin was appointed to the Board of Connected Places Catapult.

+In October 2023, Ogunshakin was appointed as non-executive director to sit on the board of HS2.
+As a board member of HS2, Ogunshakin’s duties include ensuring effective governance of the company so that it makes decisions at the right time and properly manages risks, the directing and shaping of the agenda for the company to ensure that it delivers stated priorities, monitoring performance and risk, making choices (or recommendations to ministers) on priorities and ‘risk appetite’ and overseeing healthy relations between HS2 and its stakeholders and commercial partners.